Cozumel: Common Questions

 There are small mom-and-pop convenience stores and pharmacies all over town, as well as several large, well-stocked super markets.

 For general needs or something you forgot to pack, visit one of our two large department stores: La Mega or Chedraui (shed-ra’-wee).
 These 2 are centrally located in San Miguel’s “Centro” area, right on the main drag – Melgar Avenue.
-They’re both similar to, say, a Target or Kmart, where you can find everything from groceries, snacks, and beer/wine, to sunscreen, cleaning supplies, beach toys, and clothing.
+They’re both similar to a Target (Mega) or a Kmart (Chedraui), where you can find everything from groceries, snacks, and beer/wine, to sunscreen, cleaning supplies, beach toys, and clothing.